-Bit Position(s) Name Description 2 Load debug controls This control determines whether DR7 and the IA32_DEBUGCTL MSR are loaded on VM exit.
-The first processors to support the virtual-machine extensions supported only the 1-setting of this control.
+Bit Position(s) Name Description 2 Load debug This control determines whether DR7 and the IA32_DEBUGCTL MSR are loaded on VM exit. controls The first processors to support the virtual-machine extensions supported only the 1-setting of this control.
 9 IA-32e mode guest On processors that support Intel 64 architecture, this control determines whether the logical processor is in IA-32e mode after VM entry.
 Its value is loaded into IA32_EFER.LMA as part of VM entry.
 This control must be 0 on processors that do not support Intel 64 architecture.
 10 Entry to SMM This control determines whether the logical processor is in system-management mode (SMM) after VM entry.
+This control must be 0 for any VM entry from outside SMM.
+11 Deactivate dual- monitor treatment If set to 1, the default treatment of SMIs and SMM is in effect after the VM entry (see Section 34.15.7).
 This control must be 0 for any VM entry from outside SMM.

-1. Future implementations may allow more MSRs to be loaded reliably.
-Software should consult the VMX capability MSR IA32\VMX\MISC to determine the number supported (see Appendix A.6).
+^{1.} Future implementations may allow more MSRs to be stored reliably.
+Software should consult the VMX capability MSR IA32 VMX MISC to determine the number supported (see Appendix A.6).